-Carcinogens, Teratogens, Mutagens, Highly Toxic Substances and Poisons
+Carcinogens, Teratogens, Mutagens, Highly Toxic Substances, and Poisons

-- 1. Are requirements specified by the EH&S Office observed when using these substances? - 2.
+- 1. Are safety practices implemented when using these substances? - 2.
 Are these substances ordered in the smallest possible quantities? - 3.
 Are these substances used under adequate exhaust? - 4.
 Is appropriate PPE worn? - 5.
 Are contaminated attire and protective equipment properly disposed of or decontaminated? - 6.
 Are poisons kept under lock and key?